iotaledger/identity.rs/identity_iota/README.md

 use identity_iota::iota::IotaIdentityClientExt;
 use identity_iota::verification::VerificationMethod;
 use identity_iota::iota::NetworkName;
-use iota_client::block::address::Address;
+use iota_sdk::types::block::address::Address;
-use iota_client::block::output::AliasOutput;
+use iota_sdk::types::block::output::AliasOutput;
-use iota_client::crypto::keys::bip39;
+use iota_sdk::client::crypto::keys::bip39;
-use iota_client::secret::stronghold::StrongholdSecretManager;
+use iota_sdk::client::secret::stronghold::StrongholdSecretManager;
-use iota_client::secret::SecretManager;
+use iota_sdk::client::secret::SecretManager;
-use iota_client::Client;
+use iota_sdk::client::Client;
 use tokio::io::AsyncReadExt;

 // The endpoint of the IOTA node to use.